zakzaks/MisterSapi/README.md

 # MisterSapi
  Application using NodeJS.
 # Installaion:
- 1. clone to your repository.
+ * clone to your repository.
- 2. open browser then type localhost:3000/sapi
+ * localhost:3000/sapi